Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 6. Evaluate Whether to Upgrade Your Plan

-If your home has older systems (electrical, plumbing, or HVAC), consider upgrading to a premium plan tier that includes code coverage.
-Review home warranty payout limits across providers to determine whether the added cost is worth it for your situation.
+If your home has older systems, consider upgrading to a premium plan tier that includes code coverage.
+Review home warranty payout limits and coverage limits across providers to determine whether the added cost is worth it.

 Pros